Bezhta language

-Bezhta can be divided into three dialects – Bezhta Proper, Tlyadal and Khocharkhotin – which are spoken in various villages in the region.
+Classification

 Its closest linguistic relatives are Hunzib and Khwarshi.

+Dialects

+Bezhta can be divided into three dialects – Bezhta Proper, Tlyadal and Khocharkhota – which are spoken in various villages in the region.

+Phonology

+Bezhta has a rich consonantal and – unlike its relatives Tsez and Avar – a relatively large vowel inventory (16 distinct vowel phonemes), compared to other languages of the same family.

+Vowels

+Bezhta contrasts vowel length and nasalization.

+Consonants

+Orthography

 Bezhta is unwritten, but various attempts have been made to develop an official orthography for the language.
 The Bezhta people use Avar as the literary language.
-The first book ever printed in Bezhta was the Gospel of Luke.
+The first book ever printed in Bezhta was the Gospel of Luke (1999).
+The orthography used in translations of biblical texts is as follows:

-Phonology

-Bezhta has a rich consonantal and – unlike its relatives Tsez and Avar – a relatively large vowel inventory (18 distinct vowel phonemes), compared to other languages of the same family.

-Consonants:

 Morphology

 Bezhta is mostly agglutinative and the vast amount of locative cases makes its case system particularly rich.
 The verb morphology is relatively simple.
 It is an ergative language.

 Numerals

 Unlike Tsez, Bezhta has a decimal system with the word for twenty being an exception.